mattsains/mallcrawl/README.md

 *Input parameters:* `mallid` or `storeid`

 This function will log the view and return the id you gave it, as confirmation.

+###`/stats/stars`
+*Input parameters:* `storeid` (optional)

+If you give this function a storeid, it will return the number of times the store has been starred.

+Otherwise, the function will return a leaderboard in the following format:

+    [
+        {
+            "storeid": "3",
+            "stars": "2"
+        },
+        {
+            "storeid": "2",
+            "stars": "1"
+        }
+    ]

+This will return the top twenty stores.